“WHEN YOU KNOW YOURSELF, YOU ARE EMPOWERED. WHEN YOU ACCEPT YOURSELF, YOU ARE INVINCIBLE”

 Acceptance is the first step toward believing in yourself.

 Do you struggle with self-acceptance?
 Take a few moments to acknowledge these feelings.
 What will it take for you to accept this part of yourself?
 How would that change your life?
-Do you need to release denial, anger, fear, hurt, judgement?
+Do you need to release denial, anger, fear, hurt, judgment?
 Think about what is making you hold on to these feelings.
 Visualize what your life will look like if you let these things go.
 How will that make you feel?
 Content?
 At peace?
 Happy?
 Hold onto that feeling as inspiration to trust in yourself and accept all of you.
 You are good enough just the way you are.
 Right now.
 Today.
 Remember that!

 Happy New Year!